fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 2. Include the chart type.

-3. Include the FusionCharts theme file to apply the style to the charts.
+3. Include the FusionCharts theme file to apply style to the charts.

 4. Add the chart and the theme as a dependency to the core.